e-picas/dotfiles/README.md

     for "per-device" configurations
 -   any file with a `.model` suffix contains masks like `@MASK@` that needs to be filled with a value (tokens mostly)
+-   a collection of dotfiles are loaded from the `$HOME/.bashrc.d/` directory as shell scripts ;
+    they must be named like `<filename>.sh` and are loaded by the default `.bashrc` file of this package
 -   all binaries of the `bin/` directory are to be copied or symlinked in the UNIX user's `$HOME/bin/` and are themselves symlinks to git submodules stored in the `modules/` directory (so I can always be up-to-date)